 FNA Service Description

-Our cytopathologists are specially trained in Fine-Needle Aspiration (FNA) and have received a certificate of recognition in ultrasound-guided FNA by the College of American Pathologists Advanced Practical Pathology Program.
+Our cytopathologists are specially trained in Fine-Needle Aspiration (FNA) biopsy and ultrasound-guided FNA.

 The use of ultrasound gives our pathologists the added ability to: